lueschem/edi/docs/config_management/jinja2.rst

 option :code:`--dictionary` to display the appropriate dictionary.
 The option :code:`--dictionary` is available for all commands that deal with configuration.

+.. option:: --dictionary

+   Dumps the load time dictionary instead of running the command.

 :code:`my-project-develop.yml` contains an even more complicated parametrization in the :code:`lxc_profiles` section:

 .. code-block::